Mountains can be living, mysterious entities. They can also be conquered, pulverized, and turned into mining waste.

 *

-The reward-imagination of the mountain echoes a way of thinking.
+The reward-idea attached to climbing echoes a way of thinking.
 What the summiteer longs for is ascension.
 Once the mountain became a romantic hiking trail, it also became a symbolic watchtower.
 It is a space of supreme knowledge.
 Climb it, your reward is the landscape – the possibility of all seeing, of all grasping, of mastering the whole.

 Plant a flag.
-Then, once it’s yours, you can start mining it.
+Then, once the mountain is yours, you can start mining it.

 *